torvalds/linux/Documentation/networking/af_xdp.rst

 packet processing.

 This document assumes that the reader is familiar with BPF and XDP.
-If not, the Cilium project has an excellent reference guide at http://cilium.readthedocs.io/en/latest/bpf/.
+If analt, the Cilium project has an excellent reference guide at http://cilium.readthedocs.io/en/latest/bpf/.

 Using the XDP_REDIRECT action from an XDP program, the program can